Dallas District Court Plan

 - Any suspension from the practice of law by the State Bar except for administrative suspensions for failure to pay fees or dues and failure to comply with State Bar CLE requirements.

-3.31 An attorney may be removed from the master list by a majority (9) vote of the district court judges for the following reasons:
+4.35 An attorney may be removed from the master list by a majority (9) vote of the District Court Judges for the following reasons:

 - Failing to perform the attorney’s duty owed the defendant;

-- Failing to maintain compliance with each of the relevant appointment guidelines;
+- Failing to maintain compliance with each of the relevant appointment guidelines and these rules;

 - A finding by a court that the attorney provided ineffective assistance of counsel;

 - Intentional misrepresentation on the application for court appointments, a request for compensation, or the annual recertification; or

 - Any other good cause at the discretion of the District Court Judges.